SriVignesh-G/cover-page-design/README.md

 ## Design Steps:

 ### Step 1:
-Clone the repository from the github.
+Fork the repository in your github and Clone the repository from the github.

 ### Step 2:
+Make necessary changes in the settings.py.

+### Step 3:
-Modify settings.py and add html file in static folder.
+Create a folder named static.
+Add html files in this folder.

+### Step 4:
+Create your code for book cover page.

+### Step 5:
+Run the server.
+Access static and html files.

 ### Step 3:
 Run the program in browser.
 ## Code: